INCF/nineml-spec/lib9ml/python/doc/python_nineml_api/source/nineml_al_implementation_and_xml.rst

 * If we would like to communicate a value other than a simple state variable to to another component.
-For example, if we have a component representing a neuron, which has an internal statevariable, 'V', we may be interested in transmitting a current, for example :math:`i=g*(E-V)`
+For example, if we have a component representing a neuron, which has an internal StateVariable, 'V', we may be interested in transmitting a current, for example :math:`i=g*(E-V)`

 .. note::

     Aliases are defined in the Dynamics, *not* in the Regime.
-This means that aliases are the same accross all regimes.
+This means that aliases are the same across all regimes.